-Place flail head on the ground and switch on head float control/operate lever, this opens the head ram to tank, and allows the ram to float in or out, maintaining full contact with the ground automatically.
+Place flail head on the ground and switch on head float control, this opens the head ram to tank, and allows the ram to float in or out, maintaining full contact with the ground automatically.
+Note, the rotor must be switched on and running to provide electric supply to the head float.

-To regain manual control switch off float.
+To regain manual control switch off by pressing the green rocker switch.